-What Wood Should Be Burned?
+What Wood Should You Burn?

-What you burn dictates how hot your stove is, how long the wood burns and how well your home heats up.
-Hardwood and softwood are so named because of the density, and softwood is a bad fuel as it burns too quickly.
-Denser hardwoods not only will weigh heavier and burn longer but will also pack a higher BTU output.
+The types of wood you burn contribute to how hot your stove is, how long the wood burns, and how well your home heats up.
+Hardwood and softwood are so named because of their density, and softwood is often less than ideal as it burns too quickly.
+Denser hardwoods not only weigh more and burn longer, but they also pack a higher BTU output.

-Wood weighs far more when wet, so to "cure" wood for ideal burning conditions, you should allow it to dry for six months before burning.
-Otherwise, you're wasting wood and causing excess creosote build-up.
+Wood weighs far more when wet, so to "cure" wood for ideal burning conditions, you should split it, cover it, and store it off the ground, allowing it to dry for six months to a year before burning it.
+Otherwise, you're wasting wood and causing excess creosote buildup.